Beware of Online Background Check Scams

 If you found this page, you already know how many “Background Check” websites there are.It seems that hundreds of sites are out there claiming to provide Super Instant Comprehensive background checks for pennies.
 In reality, many of these sites give you so little information, they are essentially online background check scams.

 This poses a big problem for you: Which is truly worth the money?
 How do you determine who is telling you the truth about their abilities and the reliability of their information?
 What happens when the background check comes back showing “no records found”?…

 …what happens is you pay and the background check company laughs all the way to the bank!

 We spent almost two full weeks testing and reviewing dozens of these web based services to find out what the consumer is getting for their money.

-Then came the results!... none of the instant delivery services came back with accurate results.
-Some found some his criminal records, some found his bankruptcy and tax liens, some found nothing.
+Then came the results.
+None of the “instant” delivery services came back with complete results.
+Some found several his criminal records, others found his bankruptcy and tax liens, some found nothing.
 Only the most expensive of these on-line background check services (those costing more than $79.95) were even close.
 Only one located his sham companies, and of those that found civil records for him, they found less than 10% of what we knew about.
-To make matters worse, much of what they did find was outdated, like where this person currently lives.
-Three sources even provided the wrong person's information!
+To make matters worse, much of what they did find was outdated, like where this person “currently” lives.
+Three sources even provided the wrong person’s information!

 It turns out that most of these websites are just that, websites, with no real company behind them.

 They have no telephone number to call with questions or problems.
 Few have an address either and if there is one, it goes to a P.O.
 Box.

 Once we reviewed these results, we decided to question these companies and ask about the missing information.
 This proved to be a bit harder than we anticipated.